-In addition to the links inside the EU-RAIL JU described in section 1.1.3 and the integration of the Shift2Rail results, FA2 also links to other national and international (innovation) programs, such as FRMCS, SESAR, ITS, and Horizon Europe.
+In addition to the links inside the EU-RAIL JU described in section 1.1.3 and the integration of the Shift2Rail results, FA2 also links to other national and international (innovation) programmes, such as FRMCS, SESAR, CEF and Horizon Europe.
 It will incorporate the outcomes of these developments into the work program in close coordination with- and under assessment by the System Pillar.
-Specifically, with respect to satellite technologies to be used in FA2, an exchange with ESA and EUSPA is required.
+Specifically, with respect to satellite technologies to be used in FA2, an exchange with ESA, EUSPA and ENISA is required.